mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 ### NAT instance

-It's a customer-managed isntances that is designed to accept traffic from instances within a private subnet, translate the source IP address to the public IP address of the NAT instance and forward the traffic to the IGW.
+It's a customer-managed instances that is designed to accept traffic from instances within a private subnet, translate the source IP address to the public IP address of the NAT instance and forward the traffic to the IGW.

 ### NAT getway